kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ## Install and run type checkers on your client library code

-Our Python SDK repo runs two type checkers on the code - [mypy](https://mypy.readthedocs.io/en/stable/) and [pyright](https://github.com/microsoft/pyright).
+Our Python SDK repo CI runs two type checkers on the code - [mypy](https://mypy.readthedocs.io/en/stable/) and [pyright](https://github.com/microsoft/pyright).
 You may see different errors across type checkers.
 We aim for the Python SDK to have clean client libraries whether using mypy or pyright so that our customers are able to choose either type checker and have a good typing experience.

 The versions of mypy and pyright that we run in CI are pinned to specific versions in order to avoid surprise typing errors raised when a new version of the type checker ships.
 All client libraries in the Python SDK repo are automatically opted in to running type checking.
 If you need to temporarily opt-out of type checking for your client library, see [How to opt out of type checking](#how-to-opt-out-of-type-checking).

-The easiest way to install and run mypy locally is with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
+The easiest way to install and run the type checkers locally is with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
 This reproduces the exact type checking environment run in CI and brings in the third party stub packages necessary.

 `pip install tox tox-monorepo`

-### Run both mypy and pyright

-To run both mypy and pyright on your code, run the type-check tox env at the package level:

-`.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics>tox -e type-check -c ../../../eng/tox/tox.ini`

-This will install both mypy and pyright and recreate the exact environment in CI.
-See specific instructions for running only one type checker at at time in the next sections.

 ### Run mypy